 Keto, Paleo, and other fad reducing diets “work” because they limit calorie intake.
 But when dieters escape from food-jail, backlash takes its toll.
 Your better bet: Learn how to eat appropriately, not diet restrictively.

 Lifting weights is key to building muscles.
 Carbohydrates provide the energy needed to lift heavy weights.
 To support muscular growth, choose carbohydrate-based meals with a side of protein, as opposed to protein-based meals with minimal carbs.

 Muscles store carbohydrate (grains, fruits, veggies) as glycogen.
-When replenishing depleted glycogen to prevent needless fatigue, muscles store about store about 3 ounces of water with each one ounce of carb.
+When replenishing depleted glycogen to prevent needless fatigue, muscles store about 3 ounces of water with each one-ounce of carb.
 Hence, an athlete might gain 2 to 4 pounds of (water) weight when refueling on a rest day.

 Nutrient-dense whole foods are so much better for your health than ultra-processed foods.
 By satiating your appetite with hearty breakfasts and lunches, you’ll curb your desire for afternoon and evening chips, cookies, instant meals, and other highly processed foods—and may not even miss them!

 Obsessed about food and weight?
 If you spend too much time thinking about what or what not to eat, meeting with a sports dietitian (RD CSSD) can help you stop the struggle.
 Eating should be simple.

 Protein is an important part of a sports diet; it helps build and repair muscles after hard workouts—but it does not refuel muscles.
 A recovery drink should offer three times more carbs than protein.
 Choose a fruit smoothie (made with Greek yogurt) instead of a low-carb protein shake.

 Quality nutrition is best found in natural foods.
 Be sure there are more apple cores and banana peels than energy bar wrappers and ultra-processed food packages in your wastebasket.